SAP-samples/teched2022-AI180/exercises/2_CreateBusinessProcess/README.md

 1. In the **Lobby**, choose **Create**.

-    > The lobby is a central page for creating, accessing, and managing your projects in SAP Process Automation.
+    > The lobby is a central page for creating, accessing, and managing your projects in SAP Build Process Automation.
 You can access business application processes, company configured templates, and other resources for your end-to-end business process.

     ![Lobby overview](images/CreateProcess_01.png)

 2. In the popup, click **Build an Automated Process** and then select **Business Process**.

-    > Business Process Projects are a collection of skills in SAP Process Automation.
+    > Business Process Projects are a collection of skills in SAP Build Process Automation.
 Projects are part of the internal business processes of a company and are defined based on business scenarios.
 A project can contain a set of processes, forms, automations and decisions, which are reusable artifacts.

     ![Create a Business Process Project](images/CreateProcess_02.png)